mhashim6/blog/content/posts/bnpl.md

 ## The scenery

 I hadn’t enough cash on me, and I wasn’t going to lose all my (puny) savings on it, and waiting is a pretty difficult option.
 What do I do?
 I see __“Buy now, pay later”__ services everywhere.
 It seemed like they’ve always been there, and I never preyed on it.
-I’ve always been a bit skeptic about it; __There was the issue with usury loans__ that derive the world’s finance. and there was another issue with me: safety.
+I’ve always been a bit skeptic about it; __There was the issue with usury loans__ that drive the world’s finance. and there was another issue with me: safety.

 I studied the terms and all provided documents of a quite famous __BNPL__ service here in Egypt.
 And so far nothing seemed sketchy and that of course because I was only looking for what I wanted to see.
 I’ll spare you the financial details because this really isn’t the proper place for this.